 Attitude Dynamics and Control System (ADCS): Unlike the single axis torque coil on PSAT-1, PSAT2 has a 3 axis torque coil system as well as sun sensors and a magnetometer.
 The torque coils are printed on the top and bottom of every solar panel PCB for a total of 4 coils in series in each plane at about 70 Ohms.
 This is a perfect match to the CPU's I/O bits that can drive the coils directly and still be within the 35 mA limit per pin.
 The ADCS system is for studnet experimentation and is not mission critical.
 To maintain a very slight spin about the Z axis the solar cells are offset with a reflective strip on one edge to produce an unbalanced solar radiation pressure on each side.
 This should create a fractional RPM spin (the Spin on PCsat now, 12 years in orbit is maintained between about 0.6 and 0.8 RPM by this method).
 And PSAT-1 typically spins between 1 and 5 RPM with this method.
 The spin is needed to maintain thermal balance and not let one side get too hot facing the Sun.

-Global Experimental Data Channel: PSAT is the space segment of this initiative to encourage both new satellite construction in support of this experimental data channel and lower cost buoy and sensor experimentation at other schools as shown below.
-Today, the only AMSAT that is available for no cost to schools with such experiments are the Naval Academy's PCSATs.
-But with ParkinsonSAT we hope to commence an ongoing full time presence in space to continue this support of the 145.825 data uplink channel for future experiments.
+Global Experimental Data Channel: PSAT2 is the space segment of this initiative to encourage both new satellite construction in support of this experimental data channel and lower cost buoy and sensor experimentation at other schools as shown below.
+Today, the only AMSAT that is available for no cost to schools with such experiments are the Naval Academy's PCSATs and the transponder on the ISS.
+But with PSAT2 we hope to continue this ongoing full time presence in space to continue this support of the 145.825 data uplink channel for future experiments.
 To this end we hope other schools to either build additional 145.825 MHz relay satellites and/or to build experimental sensors.
 The complete comms system including data transponder fits on one 3.4 inch square card shown here.
-We hope that ParkinsonSAT will be the Egg in this chicken-egg conundrum.
+We hope that PSAT2 will be the Egg in this chicken-egg conundrum.

 The 2016 Initial Design: Below will be the more descriptive images and links to the details of PSAT2 design.
 But until we finish the new cubesat-standard-bus design for PSAT2, we are retaining some of the olderlinks to the portions of the original PSAT-1 design that are similar.